 Lithuania · History · Chapter 4

-After the partitions of the 1790s, Lithuania spent over a century under Russian rule.
-The Tsar banned the Lithuanian language in print, tried to erase an entire culture, and very nearly succeeded.
+After the partitions of the 1790s, Lithuania spent over a century under Russian imperial rule.
+Tsarist authorities banned Lithuanian publications in the Latin script, pushed Russification in schools and administration, and nearly broke a written culture.
 What saved it was something remarkable: ordinary people who risked everything to smuggle books.

 How It Started